dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your orchestrator project, register a RabbitMQ server and consume the connection using the following methods, such as <xref:Aspire.Hosting.RabbitMQBuilderExtensions.AddRabbitMQ%2A>:
+In your app host project, register a RabbitMQ server and consume the connection using the following methods, such as <xref:Aspire.Hosting.RabbitMQBuilderExtensions.AddRabbitMQ%2A>:

 ```csharp
 // Service registration